 rear-fender shape) still seen from time-to-time though modern interpretations

-do tend to be more subtle than the exuberant lines of the 1960s.
+do (except on sports cars and their ilk) tend to be more subtle than the exuberant lines of the 1960s.
 Essentially bodies with outward

 curving fenders with a narrow centre, the technique had also been adopted by the